 - Have a medical certificate from an approved doctor from the Canadian panel of physicians (if you plan to study in Canada for longer than six months);

 - Have the intent to come to Canada for the sole purpose of studying;

-- Inform the Canadian Immigration Office that you intend to leave after your studies are complete; and
+- Inform the Canadian Immigration Office that you intend to leave after your studies are complete, and

-A useful tip to know is that you must have health coverage while you study in Canada because you cannot qualify for public health care unless you are either a permanent resident or Canadian citizen.
+A useful tip to know is that you must have health coverage while you study in Canada because you cannot qualify for public health care unless you are either a permanent resident or a Canadian citizen.